How to End an Email: 43 Ways to Sign Off on an Email (2024)

 Before we dive into some of the best ways to sign off a professional email, let’s first elaborate on why the closing of an email is important.

-Some of you might think that all that matters when sending out an email is the content of the email itself.
+Some of you might think that all that matters when cold emailing is the content of the email itself.

 In other words, the body of text and the information you’re giving the email recipient is where you’d think the value is.